Blake-Madden/Wisteria-Dataviz/Colors.md

 =============================

 Functions are available for tinting (i.e., whitening) and shading (i.e., darkening) colors, as well as intelligent methods for changing a color depending on its luminance.
-For example, the following will returns a dark gray:
+For example, the following will return a dark gray:

 ```cpp
 auto newColor = ColorContrast::ShadeOrTint(*wxBLACK);